thomasdane/helloCloud/README.md

-# Hello Cloud Workshop
+# AWS and Terraform Workshop

-At the end of this workshop, you will deploy a simple website to the cloud using:
+This repo contains code for an introduction to AWS and terraform.
+At the end of the workshop, participants will deploy a simple website to the cloud using:

 1. the AWS UI
 2. Terraform